 With its vast and delectable menu from Croatian to Italian, Mexican, and the incredible choice of cocktails, this cafe is cozy and family-friendly.

 Prompt Service.
 Awesome Food.
 Beautiful Outdoor Patio Sitting.
 Good Portion Size.
-All in all, it’s a value for money.
+All in all, it’s value for money.

 Top Tips for Visiting Plitvice Lakes National Park